mateuscgoncalves/minitalk/README.md

 ## Code stlye

-This project should respect some code style rules like a max of five functions per file and a max of 25 lines per function.
+This project should respect some code style rules:

+A max of five functions per file and a max of 25 lines per function.

 The loops should be implemented using while.